-There are 8 steps to Blockchain project development cycle that needs to be considered before starting any project in Blockchain.
+There are 8 steps to the Blockchain project development cycle that needs to be considered before starting any project in Blockchain.
 Let us decode, how to commence with Custom Blockchain Software Development in only 8 easy steps.

-- Identify the problem and goal
+1. Identify the problem and goal

 The Blockchain is a revolutionary technology so people these days want to include it in their projects but it should not be done always.
 The Blockchain is not always useful as it has space issues, everyone in the network needs to have a copy of the database that makes it much more space consuming.
-Blockchain cannot be used when time to retrieve data needs to be less also where security is not much of a concern.
+Blockchain cannot be used when the time to retrieve data needs to be less also where security is not much of a concern.
 Using Blockchain where it is not required can be very costly.
-It should be used only when it is genuinely needed and not just, because it is a revolutionary technology.
+It should be used only when it is genuinely needed and not just because it is a revolutionary technology.

-- Identify the Most Suitable Consensus Mechanism
+2. Identify the Most Suitable Consensus Mechanism

 There are several consensus methods available like proof of work, proof of stake, delegated proof of stake, proof of burn, Practical Byzantine fault-tolerant Mechanism, proof of identity, proof of elapsed time, and proof of importance.
 Each has its own advantages and disadvantages.
 The method used mostly is proof of work but developers are thinking to replace it with proof of stake.

-- Identify the most important platform
+3. Identify the most important platform

 Blockchain technology has several platforms under it like Bitcoin, Ethereum, Hyperledger, etc. Many Blockchain consulting companies are currently active using these platforms.
-Choosing a platform that is more suitable to the project is beneficial as it will not affect later needs.
+Choosing a platform that is more suitable for the project is beneficial as it will not affect later needs.
 Bitcoin is for transferring cryptocurrency only while Ethereum can be used for both – transferring cryptocurrency as well as data.
 On the other side, Hyperledger is mostly used for transferring data.
-By comparing scalability of the platform and other factors, it can be decided what platform to choose.
+By comparing the scalability of the platform and other factors, it can be decided what platform to choose.

-- Designing the architecture
+4. Designing the architecture

 Once the platform is selected, the internal structure of the node needs to be selected.
 Nodes in a network can be arranged in many ways such as:

-• Permission-less - Bitcoin and other major cryptocurrencies where anyone can become a miner.
+Permissionless - Bitcoin and other major cryptocurrencies where anyone can become a miner.

-• Permission - Government run land registry, or voting systems.
+Permission - Government run land registry, or voting systems.

-• Private Blockchain - Internal contract management systems in hospitals and pharmaceutical companies.
+Private Blockchain - Internal contract management systems in hospitals and pharmaceutical companies.

-• Public Blockchain - Ethereum and other asset-backed cryptocurrencies.
+Public Blockchain - Ethereum and other asset-backed cryptocurrencies.

 Hybrid - A common application for managing shared KYC among several banks.

 Hardware and software configurations have multiple options like operating system, disk size, processors, memory, etc. which needs to be selected as per the requirement.
-Also, as per the requirement, it is to be decided that on what basis will the nodes run - on the cloud, in-house or both.
+Also, as per the requirement, it is to be decided that on what basis will the nodes run - on the cloud, in-house, or both.

-- Configuring the Application
+5. Configuring the Application

 Configurations are made before beginning a project and are very difficult to alter later on so it is advised to choose the configurations wisely, with the help of an expert.
 Elements such as Key management, Address formats, Block signatures, Permissions, etc. are few from the list.
 Some can be changed at run-time while some cannot be so taking a wise decision is advisable.

-- Building the APIs
+6. Building the APIs

-- • Generating key pairs and addresses
+- Generating key pairs and addresses

-- • Performing audit related functions
+- Performing audit-related functions

-- • Data authentication through digital signatures and hashes
+- Data authentication through digital signatures and hashes

-- • Data storage and retrieval
+- Data storage and retrieval

-- • Smart-asset lifecycle management –issuance, payment, exchange, escrow and retirement
+- Smart-asset lifecycle management –issuance, payment, exchange, escrow, and retirement

-- • Smart contracts (Rohas, 2018)
+Smart contracts (Rohas, 2018)

-- Design the admin and User Interface
+7. Design the admin and User Interface

-- Scaling the POC and Identifying problems
+8. Scaling the POC and Identifying problems

 The Blockchain is still at an early age so it is better to use the MVP model for scaling the application.
 Meaning, an application needs not to be loaded with high-end UI.
 Instead of making a complete application, developing a workable solution that is enough to prove the hypothesis is advisable.
 This way crashes, latency, performance issues, storage glitches can be identified.